Sack of Rome (410): First siege of Rome

 Hopes of help from the Imperial government faded as the siege continued and Alaric took control of the Tiber River, which cut the supplies going into Rome.
 Grain was rationed to one-half and then one-third of its previous amount.
 Starvation and disease rapidly spread throughout the city, and rotting bodies were left unburied in the streets.

 The Roman Senate then decided to send two envoys to Alaric.
 When the envoys boasted to him that the Roman people were trained to fight and ready for war, Alaric laughed at them and said, "The thickest grass is easier to cut than the thinnest."
 The envoys asked under what terms the siege could be lifted, and Alaric demanded all the gold and silver, household goods, and barbarian slaves in the city.
 One envoy asked what would be left to the citizens of Rome.
 Alaric replied, "Their lives."

 Ultimately, the city was forced to give the Goths 5,000 pounds of gold, 30,000 pounds of silver, 4,000 silken tunics, 3,000 hides dyed scarlet, and 3,000 pounds of pepper in exchange for lifting the siege.
 The barbarian slaves fled to Alaric as well, swelling his ranks to about 40,000.
-Many of the barbarian slaves were probably Radagaisus' former followers.
+Many of the barbarian slaves were probably Radagaisus's former followers.

 To raise the needed money, Roman senators were to contribute according to their means.
 This led to corruption and abuse, and the sum came up short.
 The Romans then stripped down and melted pagan statues and shrines to make up the difference.
 Zosimus reports one such statue was of Virtus, and that when it was melted down to pay off barbarians it seemed "all that remained of the Roman valor and intrepidity was totally extinguished".

 Honorius consented to the payment of the ransom, and with it the Visigoths lifted the siege and withdrew to Etruria in December 408.